 As the only available power plant controller model for AC-coupled hybrid plants, REPC_B will see increased use in the near future.
 There are some inherent limitations that require more diligence to parameterize the models correctly and use the models properly in the planning studies.
-The REMWG is working on model enhancement to improve the model robustness and usability.
-A new power plant controller mode REPC_D will be developed and is anticipated to replace REPC_B in the future.
-It should be based on the newly developed REPC_C model and expanded to allow it to connect to multiple downstream models like REPC_B, but resolve the limitations of REPC_B mentioned above.
+REMWG continues working on model enhancement to improve the model robustness and usability.
+A new power plant controller mode REPC_D will be developed and anticipated to replace REPC_B in the future.
+It should be based on the newly developed REPC_C model and expanded to allow it to connect to multiple downstream models like REPC_B, but resolve the limitations mentioned above of REPC_B.